14 Gripping and Authentic Books about Female Spies

 As always, it’s fascinating to see the role that females play within a spy network.
 It’s crazy to me that after WWII many former female spies were sent to the typing pool while their male counterparts got to remain active in the spy community.

-The book dragged a little towards the middle, but I’d still recommend it to lovers of historical fiction.
+This female spy book dragged a little toward the middle, but I’d still recommend it to lovers of historical fiction.

 When We Left Cuba by Chanel Cleeton